edgan/att-fiber-gateway-info/README.md

 It can be disabled with `TERM=` or `NO_COLOR=`. `NO_COLOR` can be set to any value other than empty to disable colors.
-This `NO_COLOR` any value behavior seems to come from the shell, and isn't written into att-fiber-gateway-info.
+This `NO_COLOR` any value behavior seems to come from the shell, and isn't written into this code.

 Examples:
 ```